-In line with the requirements under the School (a) Development and Accountability framework, schools should prepare School Reports to include a broad evaluation of their performance against the indicators school performance framework. information including on key performance measures, for external school review.
+(a) In line with the requirements under the School Development and Accountability framework, schools should prepare School Reports to include a broad evaluation of their performance against the school performance indicators framework. including information on key performance measures, for external school review.
 Schools which have undergone external school review are required to provide the reports produced by external school review teams to their key stakeholders for reference.
 The Education Bureau may upload individual external school review reports on the Education Bureau homepage.